1. Home

 Our BCP consists of a “basic plan” serving as a general guide and “action plans” to specifically describe recovery activities to be carried out by each department.

 The BCP is designed primarily for natural disasters and other emergency situations, such as large earthquakes, that can seriously affect business continuity.
 In order to minimize damage and facilitate early recovery, the plan describes “restoration tasks” (necessary actions to restore basic operations) and “business continuity tasks during an emergency” (actions that must be taken to maintain business operations during disaster situations) and sets “recovery time objectives” to complete said tasks.
 The plan also specifies in phases the information to be collected, items to be decided, and reporting lines.
-This plan is executed under the leadership of the HQ Emergency Task Force, with the Executive Officer in charge of Risk Management as director and members appointed from necessary divisions to address issues related to employees, facilities, communication systems, information disclosure, funding, and consumer relations.
+This plan is executed under the leadership of the HQ Emergency Task Force, with members appointed from necessary divisions to address issues related to employees, facilities, communication systems, information disclosure, funding, and consumer relations.
 The task force undertakes overall management in cooperation with two other special functions: the Product Supply Continuity Task Force (to recover and sustain supply networks) and the SJ Emergency Task Force (to be responsible for Japan Region operations).
 In addition to the BCP, for sudden and unexpected incidents such as earthquakes, we have separately developed a business continuity plan for emergencies with gradual/long-term impact, such as infectious disease outbreaks, which sets out matters to be considered and implemented by each phase (infectious disease BCP).

 HQ Emergency Task Force Drill